catalyst-cloud/catalystcloud-docs/source/load-balancer/_scripts/layer4-files/terraform-example.rst

   <h3> Deleting resources </h3>

-Should you wish to remove these resources you can use the command:
+Should you wish to remove these resources, you can use the command:

 .. code-block::